 How to Make the Best Italian Meatballs:

-1. Combine bread pieces with 2/3 cup water and set aside 5 min then mash with a fork.
+• Soak – Combine bread pieces with 2/3 cup water and set aside for 5 minutes, then mash with a fork.

-2. In a large mixing bowl add: 1 lb ground beef, 1 lb sausage, 1/4 cup parmesan, 4 minced garlic cloves, 1 tsp salt, 1/2 tsp black pepper, 1 egg and mashed bread crumbs.
+• Mix – In a large mixing bowl or a stand mixer with paddle attachment, add: 1 lb ground beef, 1 lb sausage, 1/4 cup parmesan, 4 minced garlic cloves, 1 tsp salt, 1/2 tsp black pepper, 1 egg, and mashed breadcrumbs.
 Mix until well combined.

-1. In the same skillet over medium heat, add more oil if needed and saute 1 cup chopped onion stirring often until soft and golden (5 min).
-Add 4 cloves minced garlic and stir 1-2 min until fragrant.
+• Saute onion – In the same skillet over medium heat, add more oil if needed and saute 1 cup chopped onion, stirring often until soft and golden (5 min).
+Add 4 cloves minced garlic and stir 1-2 minutes until fragrant.

-2. Stir in 2 cans of crushed tomatoes and 2 bay leaves.
+• Stir in crushed tomatoes and 2 bay leaves.
 Bring to a light boil (stir to make sure it's actually boiling and not just sending bubbles to the surface).

-3. Add meatballs back into the pan with tomato sauce, partially cover with lid or cover with a splatter screen to reduce splatter and cook at a gentle simmer for 30 min, turning the meatballs occasionally.
-Meatballs will be tender and sauce will be thickened.
-Five minutes before sauce is done, stir in chopped fresh basil and season with salt and pepper to taste.
+• Add meatballs back into the pan with tomato sauce, partially cover and cook at a gentle simmer for 30 minutes, turning the meatballs occasionally.
+Meatballs will be tender, and the sauce will be thickened.
+A few minutes before the sauce is done, stir in chopped fresh basil and season with salt and pepper to taste.
+While meatballs simmer, make the pasta.

 How to Make Spaghetti and Meatballs:

-1. Cook pasta according to package instructions until aldente (or to desired doneness), drain and return to the empty pot.
+• Cook pasta according to package instructions in salted water until al dente (or to desired doneness), drain, and return to the empty pot.

-2. Pour sauce and meatballs over spaghetti and toss gently to combine.
-To serve family-style, transfer to a large platter, garnish with parmesan cheese and fresh basil and serve hot.
+• Toss together – Pour sauce and meatballs over spaghetti and toss gently to combine.
+To serve family-style, transfer to a large platter, garnish with parmesan cheese and fresh basil, and serve hot.

 Nutrition Facts